yashasvisagar29/credit-saison/README.md

 # credit-saison
-It is a spring boot project.
+It is a Spring Boot Project.

 **Technologies Used**
-Database used : H2(In memory)
+1. Database used : H2(In memory)
-Front End : HTML,CSS, Javascript, JQuery
+2. Front End : HTML,CSS, Javascript, JQuery
-Back End : Java
+3. Back End : Java

 **Steps to Run the Project**